Sitemap Event Validation

 Event Stream Search

-In the Event Stream search area, you can search for and filter the Event Stream table to display only events that were generated by a specific user ID/user name or email address.
-To search through the Event Stream, do the following.
+In the Event Stream search area, you can search for and filter the Event Stream table to show only events generated by a specific user ID/username or email address.
+To search through the Event Stream, perform these steps.

-- As soon as you enter characters that match an existing username or email address, the matching username is displayed.
+The matching username shows as soon as you enter characters that match an existing username or email address.

-- Click the desired user.
-The Event Stream table now displays only the events for that user.
+Select the user.
+The Event Stream table then shows events for that user.

 Event Stream Table

 The Event Stream table lists event data for all events triggered by the Sitemap and other event sources from other systems in the Personalization integration.
-The data in the Event Stream table is refreshed every 15 seconds and includes the following.
+The data in the Event Stream table refreshes every 15 seconds and includes this information.

-- Action or URL: Name of the action for which the event was triggered, or the URL of the page that the user visited that triggered the event.
+- Action or URL: Name of the action that triggered the event, or the URL of the page that the user visited that triggered the event.

 Modifying the Event Stream Data View